 A secondary aim for WYW is to be the best reference source on WDW's earliest years, in context, for those who couldn't witness them.
 If people younger than me don't already know what If You Had Wings was or have never heard of the Adventureland Veranda, they aren't likely to learn about these things while they're in the parks.
 It doesn't matter to most people, but a few will always have a passion for old WDW stuff in their veins even if they didn't experience it firsthand.
 And while the company covered its Florida history at times, like in 1998's WDW Resort - A Magical Year-By-Year Journey , fully official accounts of WDW's past attractions are scarce compared to how cool those attractions were.

 Eventually this could also be a good place to put stories about things like Luis Arias, Nicole Golden, Micah Harvey, Steve Hill and me getting away with really bad Magic Kingdom behavior in the late 1980s.
 Things I'm not entirely ready to confess in some cases!
-A lot of WDW stuff made my life a lot more fun that it would've been otherwise...
+A lot of WDW stuff made my life a lot more fun than it would've been otherwise...
 I saw my first concert (Cheap Trick) on the castle stage, got heckling lessons from Bev Bergeron as a Diamond Horseshoe doorman, offered Dick Nunis and a bunch of Oriental Land Company execs a baked potato in Liberty Square, got beat to hell in the Tomorrowland Terrace when LA punk band X turned the place into a mosh pit, piloted Bret Michaels in a 20K sub, piloted Roger Ebert in a Jungle Cruise boat, viewed 1989 New Year's Eve fireworks with goth debutantes from the Grand Floridian's dirty roof, crawled through Splash Mountain as it was being built, crawled through If You Had Wings as it was being torn down, proposed to my wife at Port Orleans, interviewed Alice & Marc Davis about WDW ride concepts with Ross Plesset, felt responsible (and was) for a co-worker who fell through a drop ceiling into the MK women's locker room, took author David Koenig on his first "backstage" WDW tour, met Nancy Sinatra at Disney-MGM, etc. The whole list could fill a book, and at some point probably will.
 Maybe.

 Either way, I'll continue to put more of the old stuff I have on this site little by little, so it's "out there."
-I'm very lucky that along the way, WYW has picked up the much appreciated support and input of some phenomenal latter-day WDW fans, historians and researchers, including Chris Foxx, Nomeus Gronovii, Jeff Heimbuch, Jerry Klatt, Chuck Keeler, Eric Paddon, Spencer Cook, Michael Crawford, Steve Seifert, Martin Smith, Michael Sweeney and George Taylor.
+I'm very lucky that along the way, WYW has picked up the much appreciated support and input of some phenomenal latter-day WDW fans, historians and researchers, including Chris Foxx, Nomeus Gronovii, Jeff Heimbuch, Jerry Klatt, Chuck Keeler, Eric Paddon, Spencer Cook, Michael Crawford, Steve Seifert, Martin Smith, Alison Matthews, Michael Sweeney and George Taylor.
 Assembling a complete list is impossible, but I tried on the "Credits" page.
 As noted there, I couldn't name everyone because some asked to remain anonymous.

 By 2012 there were many other sites with a changing/changed Vacation Kingdom as their primary focus.
 Some of them were really amazing.
 At the time of WYW going into "advanced stasis," these were some of my favorites: